Hoyasumii/bee-movie/README.md

 What's number one?
 Star Wars?

-Nah, I don't go for that... kind
+Nah, I don't go for that... kind o